A short history of the retreat

 The Retreat consists of 6 rooms, a kitchen, bathrooms and a living area.
 It has all the facilities necessary and visitors will only be required to bring their toiletries, food and drinks.
 To enjoy the outdoors we provide braai facilities, bomas, camping chairs, tables and other equipment.
 A lapa is also provided to be able to conduct small brain-storming sessions, braai and cook and to sit around the fire together when it’s rainy or cold.
 You will have cell phone reception and you can connect your email facilities if you bring along your laptop and the appropriate communication equipment.

 Please take care not to damage the environment during your stay.
 The retreat is a ‘100% green and eco-friendly place’ and will be maintained this way.
 We use hydro-electricity; offload sewerage in a natural way and dispose of garbage by separating it at source.
 The many trees grown on the farm are there to enhance the air we breathe.
 Also, no damage is done to the environment when visitors enjoy the walks, do some fishing or use the retreat’s facilities.

-Because visitors to the retreat are there to relax and enjoy the tranquil surroundings children under the age of 12 are unfortunately not allowed.
+Because visitors and Datya at the retreat are there to relax and enjoy the tranquil surroundings taking in God’s beautiful creation a Majestic breakaway beyond your imagination

 Rob Wesseloo = owner and sponsor of various Charities and who’s heart is to give to those who gives he lives in Centurion and visits the farm regularly to help productivity as he was the CEO of clover and has knowledge that is paramount for success and is also valued by the family